Hurricane Agnes

 Hurricane Agnes was the second tropical cyclone and first named storm of the 1972 Atlantic hurricane season.
 It developed as a tropical depression on June 14 from the interaction of a polar front and an upper trough over the Yucatán Peninsula.
 The storm emerged into the western Caribbean Sea on June 15, and strengthened into Tropical Storm Agnes the next day.
 Thereafter, Agnes slowly curved northward and passed just west of Cuba on June 17.
 Early on June 18, the storm intensified enough to be upgraded to Hurricane Agnes.
 Heading northward, the hurricane eventually made landfall near Panama City, Florida, late on June 19.
 After moving inland, Agnes rapidly weakened and was only a tropical depression when it entered Georgia.
 The weakening trend halted as the storm crossed over Georgia and into South Carolina.
-While over eastern North Carolina, Agnes re-strengthened into a tropical storm on June 21, as a result of baroclinic activity.
-Early the following day, the storm emerged into the Atlantic Ocean before re-curving northwestward and making landfall near New York City as a strong tropical storm.
-Agnes quickly became an extratropical cyclone on June 23, and tracked to the northwest of Great Britain, before being absorbed by another extratropical cyclone on July 6.
+While over eastern North Carolina, Agnes re-strengthened into a tropical storm on June 21, as a result of baroclinic activity, before becoming post-tropical shortly thereafter.
+Early the following day, the now-extratropical storm emerged into the Atlantic Ocean before re-curving northwestward and making landfall near New York City.
+Agnes dissipated soon after, but the moisture remained over the Mid-Atlantic and Northeast.